lwilletts/mpvc/README.md

  (cd mpvc; extras/mpvc-installer config-user)
  # check ~/.config/mpvc/mpvc.conf to suit your needs

+ # running mpvc for first time can show some warnings:
+ # (output) Warning: .config/mpvc/mpvc.conf not found, see docs/mpvc.conf
+ # mpvc-installer config-user performs the default user config
+ mpvc-installer config-user

+ # Another common warning is
+ # (mpvc output)`mpvc: Error: No files added to mpvsocket0`
+ # lets fix that by adding some music files to play
+ mpvc

  # use mpvc to add/load/save media files or online YT URLs
  mpvc add /path/to/your/*.mp3 # or your URLs find . -type f -name | mpvc load